-Intrepid Travel offers a number of group departures from Delhi to Rajasthan and Agra including the Northern India Family Holiday (10 days from $1045 per person) and the Golden Triangle journey (seven days from $745 per person).
+Intrepid Travel offers a number of group departures from Delhi to Rajasthan and Agra including the Northern India Family Holiday for 10 days and the Golden Triangle journey for seven days.

 Itineraries can be organised as a private trip, with an additional fee.